upgrad-edu/tm-angular-examples/README.md

 Press ctrl + ~ to open terminal, and type following commands -
 ```
 npm install <-- installs all dependencies and dev dependencies
-npm run start <-- run the application at http://localhost:4200
+npm run start <-- runs the application at http://localhost:4200
 ```